Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 San Francisco’s bad luck at quarterback was finally too much to overcome as its 12-game win streak ended.
 The Niners lost both Trey Lance and Jimmy Garoppolo to season-ending injuries, and Purdy — the final pick in April’s draft — lost as a starter for the first time.

-Philadelphia police greased traffic and light poles in what has often proved a futile attempt to slow the revelry ahead.
-But a city that has been starved for a championship now has its beloved Birds in the Super Bowl just three months after the Philadelphia Phillies reached the World Series.
+Philadelphia police greased traffic and light poles in what proved again to be a futile attempt to slow the postgame revelry.
+The city now has its beloved Birds in the Super Bowl just three months after the Philadelphia Phillies reached the World Series.

+Even with Hurts almost a non-factor — he had 97 yards passing in the first half — the Eagles were firmly in control.
+His 1-yard rushing touchdown on Philadelphia’s signature rugby-style QB sneak made it 28-7 late in the third quarter.

+“We’ve got a chance to go out there and win it all,” Hurts said.
+“So we want to go prepare to do that.”

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL